Muhammed-Shameel/CSIRO-Biomass-Prediction-using-Machine-Learning/README.md

-# 🌿 CSIRO Biomass Prediction using Machine Learning
+# 🌿 CSIRO Image2Biomass Prediction

 ## 📌 Project Overview
-This project focuses on predicting **plant biomass using machine learning techniques** on the **CSIRO Image2Biomass dataset**.
-Biomass estimation is an important problem in agriculture, ecology, and environmental monitoring, helping researchers understand vegetation productivity and ecosystem health.
+This project focuses on predicting **plant biomass** using machine learning models on the **CSIRO Image2Biomass dataset**.
+Biomass estimation is important for ecological monitoring, agriculture, and understanding vegetation productivity.

-The goal of this project was to build predictive models that estimate biomass accurately using vegetation indices, plant measurements, and species information.
+The objective of this project was to analyze biomass-related variables and build regression models capable of accurately predicting biomass values.

 ---

 ## 🎯 Objectives
-- Perform Exploratory Data Analysis (EDA) on biomass-related variables
+- Perform exploratory data analysis (EDA) on biomass data
-- Handle skewed biomass distributions
+- Investigate distribution of the biomass target variable
-- Engineer meaningful features from environmental variables
+- Train regression models using different loss functions
-- Train and evaluate machine learning models
+- Compare model performance
-- Improve prediction performance using ensemble techniques
+- Improve predictions using an ensemble approach

 ---

 ## 📊 Dataset
-The dataset used in this project comes from the **CSIRO Image2Biomass Challenge**.
+The dataset comes from the **CSIRO Image2Biomass challenge** and includes environmental and plant-related variables.

-It contains:
+Key variables include:

 - NDVI (Normalized Difference Vegetation Index)
 - Average plant height